Skip to main content

 Forecast revenue or forecast quantities across the business

-Other groups and supporting roles also rely on sales forecasting.
+Other groups and supporting roles also rely on the forecast from a sales team.
 Product development and marketing staff rely on past, current, and future forecast numbers to determine product viability, and to drive interest in your company’s solutions.
 Even human resources use forecasts to plan recruitment efforts.
 Having an accurate sales forecast is a key indicator for your entire business.

 Forecasting Process Best Practices